Noppadol35/Noppadol35/README.md

 - 📫 Contact to me **noppadol.p.promtas@gmail.com**

-- ⚡ Fun fact **Did you know that honey never spoils?
-Archaeologists have found pots of honey in ancient Egyptian tombs that are over 3,000 years old and still perfectly edible.
-The long shelf life of honey is due to its low water content and acidic pH, creating an inhospitable environment for bacteria and microorganisms.
-So, the next time you enjoy some honey, remember that you're indulging in a timeless treat!**
+- ⚡ Fun fact ** Archaeologists have found pots of honey in ancient Egyptian tombs that are over 3000 years old and still perfectly edible.
+This remarkable longevity is due to honey's low moisture content and acidic pH, which create an inhospitable environment for bacteria and microorganisms that cause spoilage. **

 <h3 align="left">Connect with me:</h3>
 <p align="left">